danbev/learning-ai/notes/llava.md

 - γ is the scale parameter (model.layers[i].ln_1_w)
 - β is the shift parameter (model.layers[i].ln_1_b)

-cur = model.layers[i].ln_1_w * cur + model.layers[i].ln_1_b
+This becomes something like this in the code above: cur = model.layers[i].ln_1_w * cur + model.layers[i].ln_1_b
 ```
 Notice that the `ln_1_w` and `ln_1_b` are specific for each layer, so each layer